-While Google gets to work fixing the Chrome battery drain issue affecting Windows users, an easy interim solution may help preserve laptop battery life in the meantime.
+While Google works fixing the Chrome battery drain issue affecting Windows users, an easy interim solution may help preserve laptop battery life in the meantime.

 Historically, closing an application in Windows is straightforward: you click or tap on the ‘x’ window control button and that’s it; it’s closed.